Halal Tourism PDF Download

 Provides a synthesis of thought on an influential issue for tourism, and a point of focus for tourism researchers, managers and developers in countries such as the United Arab Emirates, Jordan, Egypt, Maldives and Turkey, as well as the Western world.

-Download Reinforcement of the Halal Industry for Global Integration Revival Book in PDF, ePub and Kindle
+Download Proceedings of the International Conference on Academia-Based Tourism Revival 2022 (ABTR 2022) Book in PDF, ePub and Kindle

 Cases on Tour Guide Practices for Alternative Tourism